Cargo ships are classified into various types based on purpose, size, type of cargo etc.

 - Wing in Ground Craft (WIG)

-Dredging is an excavation activity usually carried out underwater, in shallow seas or freshwater areas with the purpose of gathering up bottom sediments and widening
+Dredging is an excavation activity usually carried out underwater, in shallow seas or freshwater areas, to gather up bottom sediments and widen.

 Dredgers are mainly classified into two types: